 Is this really necessary?

-The one thing more important than food and drinking water is the air we breath.
-Every day we breath around 10.000 liters of air, so why wouldn't we want it to be clean?
+The one thing more important than food and drinking water is the air we breathe.
+Every day we breathe around 10,000 liters of air, so why wouldn't we want it to be clean?
 Now I do not want to provoke fear, but there are a lot of reasons why the air in your house could be bad for you and your family.
-Furniture, wall paint, building materials all slowly releases toxins into the air, especially cheap new furniture - not to mention the most obvious, smoking (do it outside - really!).
-Furthermore the worst air in your house is generated when cooking.
-In fact the air quality while cooking can rapidly increase the particle count to many times higher that the streets of the most polluted cities in the world.
-You might think that street pollution is much worse, and yes, especially diesel particles are probably the worst, but the particles from your cooking is still extremely bad, and you should not want to breath it.
+Furniture, wall paint, building materials all slowly release toxins into the air, especially cheap new furniture - not to mention the most obvious, smoking (do it outside - really!).
+Furthermore, the worst air in your house is generated when cooking.
+In fact, the air quality while cooking can rapidly increase the particle count to many times higher than the streets of the most polluted cities in the world.
+You might think that street pollution is much worse, and yes, especially diesel particles are probably the worst, but the particles from your cooking are still extremely bad, and you should not want to breathe it.
 Then there is radon, a radioactive gas emitted from the ground and certain building materials such as concrete.
-Radon will bind to the dust on your house and makes the dust particle radioactive, this will accumulates in your lungs and body over time and at a certain point, the chance of lung cancer will no longer be insignificant.
-The list of reason why your air could be bad goes on, background pollution from the outside air if you live in populated cities can be so bad that ventilation wont bring down the household pollution to a healthy level.
-And all this is why.... you may want to consider purifying your indoor air.
+Radon will bind to the dust in your house and make the dust particles radioactive, which will accumulate in your lungs and body over time and at a certain point, the chance of lung cancer will no longer be insignificant.
+The list of reasons why your air could be bad goes on.
+Background pollution from the outside air, if you live in populated cities, can be so bad that ventilation won't bring down the household pollution to a healthy level.
+And all this is why... you may want to consider purifying your indoor air.

 WHO: In 2016, household air pollution was responsible for 3.8 million deaths, and 7.7% of the global mortality

 What can you do to protect yourself?